Installing the Kubos SDK¶

 The Kubos SDK is a term used to describe all of the components used to build and run a Kubos project on a target device:

-- Kubos source modules - the individual components of the operating systems, hardware abstraction layers, and APIs
+- Kubos source modules - The individual components of the APIs, services, and mission applications

 How Does The SDK Work?¶